 As you can see in the table, the first year it would have COST over $91,000 for our client to bring modeling in house!
 Each year they would have continued to lose over $67,000 by building their own machine control models, in addition to pulling a key employee out of the field.
 As you can imagine, our contractor client quickly made the decision to stick with Quantum Land Design.

 Outside of cost, there are other benefits in hiring Quantum to build your machine control models.
 Our team specializes in 3D models and we do it every day.
 They are efficient and able to take any set of plans and a CAD file to build a model custom made to work with your grade control equipment.
+We standardize our layer and surface names, eliminating guesswork for your field team.
+Don't forget we can build 3D utility and structural excavation models, too.

 Our team puts a fresh set of eyes on your project, too.
 If we think there may be a design error or something just does not seem right, we will let you know.
 If you would like to take a look at value engineering, balance your site, or even look at earthwork phasing to make your work more efficient, our experts can help.
 We can even make you custom machine control models to facilitate site drainage during construction or even a simple model to level up and drain a laydown area.